-7. The following days shall be deemed equivalent to working days:
+5. The following days shall be deemed equivalent to working days:

-• days referred to in section 7 of the Annual Holidays Act, with the exception of the days referred to in points 1, 7 and 8 of subsection 2 of section 7 of the said Act.

-• days referred to in section 17 of the collective agreement (page 65), with the exception of days spent caring for a severely ill child.
+- days referred to in section 7 of the Annual Holidays Act, with the exception of the days referred to in clauses 1, 7 and 8 of subsection 2 of section 7 of the said Act. - days referred to in section 17 of the collective agreement, with the exception of days spent caring for a severely ill child.